abhishekpatil4/gmail-support-bot/README.md

 # ⚡️GmailGenius: Supercharge your Gmail
 *Turbocharge your Gmail!
 GmailGenius scans new emails, instantly zapping important emails to the right team - all while you sip your coffee*

+## Why GmailGenius?

+I work at a startup, and our email inbox was starting to look like a hoarder’s paradise—bugs, collaboration requests, and the occasional cat meme cluttering it up.
+Managing it was like trying to find a needle in a haystack, except the haystack was on fire and the needle was a sarcastic comment from our intern.
+So, I decided to channel my inner tech wizard and built an AI agent.
+This little genius scans new emails, categorizes them, and forwards them to the right team and Slack channel.
+Think of it as the email bouncer—only letting in the VIPs (Very Important Projects) and kicking out the spammy party crashers.
+I used CrewAI for building the agent, which is like having a Swiss Army knife for AI development—just without the risk of cutting yourself.
+The real magic, though, comes from [Composio](https://app.composio.dev)’s powerful [Gmail](https://app.composio.dev/app/gmail) and [Slackbot](https://app.composio.dev/app/slackbot) tools.
+Integrating them was so easy, it felt like I was just plugging in a toaster.
+One minute I was drowning in emails, and the next, I was sipping coffee while my AI buddy did the heavy lifting.

 ## Demo
 ### Check it out on Replit
 [![Open in Replit](https://img.shields.io/badge/Open%20in-Replit-blue?logo=replit&style=for-the-badge)](https://replit.com/@abishkpatil/gmail-support-bot)